alaa-abdoh/Hotel-Reservations/README.md

-# 🔥 ToDo list App 🔥
+# 🔥 Hotel Reservation App 🔥
 Welcome to my project!
 It's great to have you here. 😉

 I built this project at the end of my training trip at Foothill Company.
 This is training on everything that was learned in the educational trip.
 The project is a display of hotels from different parts of the world so that the user enters the site and searches for the destination he wants to go to and books a hotel there.